khanlatif001/PINNmodel_EXAFS-Prediction/README.md

 📜 Citation

-If you use this simulation in your research, please cite:
+If you use this repository in your research, please cite:

 Latif U. Khan, Physics-Informed Neural Networks (PINNs) for Extended X-ray Absorption Fine Structure (EXAFS) Data Analysis: Fast and Accurate Local Atomic Structure Prediction.
 BM08-XAFS/XRF Beamline, Synchrotron-light for Experimental Science and Applications in the Middle East (SESAME) 2025.